abishekarun/Attention-based-Chatbot/README.md

 In this project, we try to create a general purpose chatbot based on Cornell Movie Corpus Dataset.
 This project was done as a part of Udemy Deep Learning NLP A-Z course.
 The chatbot was built with attention and beam search decoding incorporated.

 The Jupyter notebook with chatbot model can be found [here](https://github.com/abishekarun/Attention-based-Chatbot/blob/master/chatbot.ipynb).
+The results are not great as the model was run only for 20 epochs.
+We might get much better results if we run the model for 1000-2000 epochs.

 The resources that helped me are: